 Located on the wide bend of the Ayeyarwady (Irrawaddy) River, Mandalay is Burma's second...Read more >

-Arrive in Mandalay and transfer to the Mandalay Hill Resort for 1 night.
-(N)Day 3: Mandalay
+Arrive and transfer to the Melia Rangoon for 2 nights.
+(N)Day 3: Rangoon

 Available on request.Tailor-made travel